Fraisier – Strawberry Cake

 Steps

-Add the remaining butter and whisk lightly.
+Add the remaining butter and whip slightly with a whisk.

-Cut 2/3 of the strawberries in half while cutting the others into cubes, leaving a few for the final decoration.
+Slice 2/3 of the strawberries in half while cutting the others into cubes, leaving a few for the final decoration.

 Remove the ring and chill again in the fridge for 1 hour before serving.